Augustine Heights, Queensland: Education

-Augusta State School is a government primary (Early Childhood-6) school for boys and girls at 60-100 Brittains Road.
+Augusta State School is a government co-educational primary (Early Childhood to Year 6) school at 60-100 Brittains Road.
 In 2018, the school had an enrolment of 1,017 students with 73 teachers (65 full-time equivalent) and 47 non-teaching staff (29 full-time equivalent).
 It includes a special education program.

-Woogaroo Creek State School is at 12 Purser Road.
+Woogaroo Creek State School is a government co-educational primary school (Prep to Year 6) at 12 Purser Road.
+In 2024, the school had an enrolment of 95 children with 10 teachers (9 full-time equivalent) and 13 non-teaching staff (9 full-time equivalent).

-St Augustine's College is a Catholic primary and secondary (Prep-12) school for boys and girls at St Augustine's Drive.
+St Augustine's College is a Catholic co-educational primary and secondary (Prep to Year 12) school at St Augustine's Drive.
 In 2018, the school had an enrolment of 1,418 students with 99 teachers (92 full-time equivalent) and 70 non-teaching staff (51 full-time equivalent).

 There are no government secondary schools in Augustine Heights.
 The nearest government secondary school is Redbank Plains State High School in neighbouring Redbank Plains to the west.